PieterPenninckx/rsynth/README.md

 * [on docs.rs](https://docs.rs/rsynth/) for the version that is distributed via crates.io.
 * [on GitHub pages](https://pieterpenninckx.github.io/rsynth/rsynth) for the documentation of the master branch
 * on your local machine after running `cargo rustdoc --features all`

+## Philosophy and design
+`rsynth` presents itself as a library, rather than a framework.
+Rather than trying to solve every problem (which is not feasible for the small team), `rsynth` is designed to be easy to combine with other crates for specific tasks, such as
+* [`polyphony`](https://crates.io/crates/polyphony): the name says it all
+* [`wmidi`](https://crates.io/crates/wmidi): encode and decode midi messages in real-time

 Background on the design can be found in the [design.md](design.md) document.